-A Protocol for Negotiated Sales has been developed by Community Land Scotland working in partnership with Scottish Land & Estates over the last eight months.
+A Protocol for Negotiated Sales has been developed by Community Land Scotland working in partnership with Scottish Land & Estates.

 The development of the Protocol comes on the back of a 2 year legislative programme which has provided a range of additional rights for communities who may wish to purchase land.
 It is however recognised that taking the legislative route can be more onerous, for both landowners and communities, than reaching a sale via negotiation and the Protocol is designed therefore to facilitate more negotiated sales.